 Get Legal Help Fighting Your Drug Charges in North Carolina

 The criminal charges you could face under North Carolina's drug laws vary from misdemeanors to felonies.
-However, a conviction - even a misdemeanor - could end up on your record and negatively impact your life.
-Whether you've been charged with drug manufacturing, distribution, or possession, it's a good idea to talk to an experienced criminal defense attorney in North Carolina to discuss the facts of your case and to understand your options.
+However, a conviction -- even a misdemeanor -- could end up on your record and negatively impact your life.
+Whether you've been charged with drug manufacturing, distribution, or possession, it's a good idea to talk to an experienced criminal defense attorney to discuss the facts of your case and to understand your options.

 Contact a qualified attorney.